energysistem/energy-ubication/README.md

 energy-ubication
 ================

-App para Android para mejorar la experiencia de los usuarios del Club Energy
+Android App to improve Energy Club's users experience.

-Issues y commits serán bienvenidos.
+New commits and issues will be welcome!